 You can set the basemap, spatial reference, and label engine that each new map or scene uses by default.
-When you create a new map or scene, it automatically uses the settings you specified.
-On the Options dialog box, on the Maps and Scenes tab, you can set the options described in this topic.
+When you create a map or scene, it automatically uses the settings you specified.
+On the Options dialog box, on the Map and Scene tab, you can set the options described in this topic.

 For basemaps, you can choose the default basemap from your ArcGIS Online organization account or a different basemap from the gallery or your organization.
-Or you can specify that maps and scenes be created without a basemap.
+You can choose a different default basemap for maps and scenes.
+For example, you can choose a 3D basemap for a scene.
+Or you can specify that maps and scenes are created without a basemap.

 You can set the coordinate system that maps and local scenes use by default.
 By default, the Use spatial reference of the first operational layer option is enabled.
 This means the first layer that is not a basemap sets the coordinate system for maps and local scenes.